• Skip to primary navigation

 Canadian Reciprocity

 Architects registered in one Canadian jurisdiction may apply to register in other Canadian jurisdictions under the terms of the Canadian Reciprocity Agreement.
-The following is a summary of the requirements set out in the Reciprocity Agreement signed by the Canadian Architectural Licensing Authorities as amended and effective in 2015.
+The following is a summary of the requirements set out in the Reciprocity Agreement signed by the Regulatory Organizations of Architecture in Canada (Previously Canadian Architectural Licensing Authorities) as amended and effective in 2015.

 Eligibility